sparkartgroup/qa-deployer/README.md

 Command line options:

  - `--deployer=SERVICE` - The deployer to use.
 Optional, can also be set from the options file.
- - `--options-from=FILE` - Read additional options from JSON formatted FILE.
+ - `--options-from=FILE` - Read additional options from FILE.

 Example `circle.yml` configuration file: